beiji-ma/matrixone-internals/docs/chapter_1_unix_oracle_git.md

 > **Field Note:** Addressable data structures are widely used in the industry, especially for large-scale product structures and BOM datasets, but the abstraction depth and implementation quality vary greatly.
 In the landmark 2011–2013 QOROS (CQAC) Automotive Project (a milestone for Dassault's single BOM dataset practice), Dassault architects applied similar encoding strategies to entire vehicle structures.
 Their approach was widely praised, yet it also highlighted that there is still significant potential for performance gains if **structure-first design philosophy** is applied more deeply.
 Such improvements would go far beyond surface-level changes like replacing XML or adopting other so-called "BOM improvements."
 This insight ties directly back to the core theme of this chapter: structure must take precedence over interface.

+**Summary:** Oracle’s ROWID illustrates how addressability improves performance and structure-awareness.
+MatrixOne applies a similar concept through its OID design.

 ---

 ## 3. Git: Semantic Trees and Content-Addressed Truth